IBM/ibmi-oss-docs/mariadb/README.md

 ### Migration Steps

-MariaDB 10.6 conflicts and is not co-installable with MariaDB 10.3.
+MariaDB 10.6 conflicts with and is not co-installable with MariaDB 10.3.

 1. Backup your existing data using [mysqldump](https://mariadb.com/kb/en/backup-and-restore-overview/#mysqldump)
 	```sh